Ein Anderer Hitler by Hermann Giesler: Breker

 Nobly, you treated your adversaries with your critique, above all Mr. Reeps.1 Cool and collected, you can look your opponents in the eye.
 Max Liebermann2 would say: Mir kann keener [nobody can touch me].
 Everything is said by that.
 Either your book launches an avalanche of comments, or it will be silenced to death.
 We face that alternative.

 — Arno Breker

 1. Reeps is Speer spelled backwards.
 A long chapter of Giesler’s book is devoted to his differences with fellow architect Albert Speer, both during and after the Third Reich period.

 2. Max Liebermann was a prominent Jewish impressionistic painter of the Weimar period who associated with anti-Nazi elements and the Stauffenberg circle.
-He remained unmolested up to his death in 1935.
+He remained unmolested up to his natural death in 1935.